 Brandeis University ranking in Forbes

 Forbes, a business magazine, publishes its issues only eight times a year.
 The Forbes college rankings are released annually, ranking the top 500 colleges in the nation.
-The variables which get factored into the Forbes college rankings include alumni salary, debt, graduation rate, return on investment, and the Forbes American Leaders list.
-This year’s Brandeis University ranking in Forbes is #112 on the list of Top Colleges in 2022.
+The variables that are factored into the Forbes college rankings include alumni salary, debt, graduation rate, return on investment, and the Forbes American Leaders list.
+This year’s Brandeis University ranking in Forbes is #121 on the list of Top Colleges in 2023.
 However, Brandeis rankings differ from other Forbes college rankings lists.
-For example, Forbes ranks Brandeis at #68 in Private Colleges, #81 in Research Universities, and #50 in the Northeast.
+For example, Forbes ranks Brandeis at #67 in Private Colleges, #87 in Research Universities, and #51 in the Northeast.

 Brandeis ranking in US News

 US News is another trusted publication that releases national college rankings each year.
 The most popular US News college rankings is their Best National Universities list.
 Factors included in the US News college rankings include graduation and retention rates, social mobility, graduation rate performance, undergraduate academic reputation, faculty resources, student selectivity, financial resources per student, average alumni giving rate, and graduate indebtedness.
-In 2022, the Brandeis ranking in US News in their Best National Universities list was #44.
+The current Brandeis ranking in US News in Best National Universities is #44.
 US News college rankings also put Brandeis at #54 for Best Undergraduate Teaching, #41 in Best Value Schools, and more.

 Brandeis ranking in Wall Street Journal